A once-in-a-lifetime project

 Theme 8: Shelly Beach

 There was support for protecting Shelly Beach as natural environment.

 Response: Shelly Beach remains as it is.
-The Great Ocean Road Coast Committee has met with the Eastern Maar will undertake a voluntary Cultural Heritage Survey on the midden area next to Point Grey.
+The Great Ocean Road Coast Committee has met with the Eastern Maar and will undertake a voluntary Cultural Heritage Survey on the midden area next to Point Grey.